tylerjaquish3/ffb/README.md

 - grab postseason matchup rosters
 - rosters page,
     - add optimal lineups info on left
-    - it would be cool to show what nfl team they were on that year

 - draft order based on wives/gfs responses to something?